vvarl0cks/Web3-Crowdfunding/README.md

 ## Smart Contract

-The crowdfunding platform is powered by a smart contract deployed on the Sepolia Ethereum Testnet.
+The crowdfunding platform is powered by a smart contract deployed on the _**Sepolia Ethereum Testnet**_.
 The smart contract is written in Solidity and contains the main business logic of the platform.
 It has the following main features:

 1. **Create Campaign:** Allows a user to create a new crowdfunding campaign with specific details like title, description, target amount, deadline, and an image.
 2. **Donate:** Allows a user to donate Ether to a specific campaign.